thoughtbot/apprenticeship/markdown/onboarding-packet.md

 ### Friday Lunches

 We order lunch for the whole office each Friday!
-Please let our office manager Seana (seana@thoughtbot.com) know if you have any allergies or dietary restrictions we should be aware of.
+Please let our Boston office manager (Anna (anna@thoughtbot.com) if in Boston, Carlo (carlo@thoughtbot.com) in SF) know if you have any allergies or dietary restrictions we should be aware of.

 ## Who?